 London’s art institutions and major galleries are throwing open their doors to welcome visitors once again with a packed programme of big-name shows, immersive installations and retrospectives.
 From VR games of croquet at the V&A and forests springing up in the courtyard of Somerset House to a deep dive into the most famous sculptor of the modern era and a once-in-a-lifetime ode to Banksy, the art world has pulled out all the stops for its comeback.
-Here are London’s long anticipated must-see new art exhibitions for summer 2021 – book your tickets now…
+Here are London’s best new art exhibitions for summer 2021 – book your tickets now…

 Accra/London – A Retrospective